Jarvis Johnson: Legislation

 Johnson advocated for education funding reform for Texas' HBCUs, noting disparity between them and other higher education institutions.

 Johnson was the sole member to speak against HB 2908, a law codifying protections for police and peace officers, strongly opposing the bill on the grounds that it could make questioning an officer an act of resistance and therefore a hate crime.

 For three consecutive legislative sessions (in 2019, 2021, and 2023), Johnson filed bills to end Confederate Heroes Day as a state holiday.
 The bills did not make it out of the House State Affairs Committee, and Speaker Dade Phelan who chaired the committee did not bring up the bill for a vote.

 Johnson also filed multiple bills to apply pollution limits for concrete plants, which affect the air quality for districts such as the ones he represented, but these bills did not pass.

 2024 Texas Senate campaign

 Johnson announced his campaign for the Texas Senate in the 15th district, the seat vacated by incumbent Democrat John Whitmire upon winning the 2023 Houston mayoral election.
 He placed first in the March 5 primary with 36% of the vote, advancing to a May runoff with Molly Cook.
 He was defeated in the runoff and in the Democratic primary to a full term by Cook.

+2026 U.S. House campaign

+Following mid-decade redistricting by the Texas State Legislature of Texas's congressional districts in 2025, Johnson announced he would challenge incumbent Democratic U.S. representative Sylvia Garcia in the 29th district in 2026.
+Notably, The Texas Tribune reported that the newly-drawn district's shifting demographics could unearth racial tensions within the electorate as the Hispanic eligible voting population fell from 63% to 43% while the Black eligible voting population rose from 18% to 33% under the new lines.
+Johnson placed second in the March primary election, earning 35.7% to Garcia's 58.2% of the vote.